giovannicampeol/cleanerfish/README.md

 #### Files (hard mode)

-Cleanerfish can also scan your project to prune it from all **files that are not imported/required** in the filnal bundle (*--hard* or *--hard-only*).
-Just remember to always provide the list of entrypoints of your project (usualy not imported by something else) to prevent Cleanerfish to eat them up too!: just use the *--exclude-hard* option.
+Cleanerfish can also scan your project to prune it from all **files that are not imported/required** in the filnal bundle (_--hard_ or _--hard-only_).
+Just remember to always provide the list of entrypoints of your project (usualy not imported by something else) to prevent Cleanerfish to eat them up too - just use the _--exclude-hard_ option.

 Cleanerfish is compatible with both **npm** and **yarn** package managers and supports **require**, **import** and **coffeescript** syntaxes.